BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBinaryOpeningByReconstructionImage.md

 The structuring element is assumed to be composed of binary values (zero or one).
 Only elements of the structuring element having values > 0 are candidates for affecting the center pixel.

+### Author

-\author Gaetan Lehmann.
+ Gaetan Lehmann.
 Biologie du Developpement et de la Reproduction, INRA de Jouy-en-Josas, France.

+### Related Filters
-This implementation was taken from the Insight Journal paper: https://www.insight-journal.org/browse/publication/176

-\see MorphologyImageFilter , OpeningByReconstructionImageFilter , BinaryClosingByReconstructionImageFilter
+This implementation was taken from the Insight Journal paper: https://www.insight-journal.org/browse/publication/176 * MorphologyImageFilter , OpeningByReconstructionImageFilter , BinaryClosingByReconstructionImageFilter

 ## Parameters